-You start to lose your audience when you say too many things, and you don’t mention what they attended the webinar to listen to.
+You start to lose your audience when you say too many things and don’t mention what they attended the webinar to listen to.

-Make sure you stick to everything you promised – not just the presentation’s content but also timing.
-It keeps audience attention throughout the presentation and also keeps your credibility after the webinar.
+Make sure you stick to everything you promised — the presentation’s content and timing.
+It keeps the audience’s attention throughout the presentation and also keeps your credibility after the webinar.

-There is a common saying that “if you fail to plan, you are planning to fail.”
+A common saying is that “if you fail to plan, you are planning to fail.”
 If this isn’t true with everything, it is valid with hosting and organizing webinars.
 Planning is crucial for every event, whether it’s a face-to-face event or an online webinar.

 Thomas Lanigan has work experience for four years as a marketing specialist, social media manager, writer, journalist, and editor at dissertation help.
-He is also a professional content writer in such topics as blogging, marketing features, progressive education programs, and business.
+He is also a professional content writer in blogging, marketing features, progressive education programs, and business.